 -The equally indispensable Old Gods, New Gods (Jack Kirby Collector # 80: TwoMorrows)

 -Helter Skelter, the True Story of the Manson Murders (Vincent Bugliosi with Curt Gentry, W.W.
 Norton, 1994)

 -There’s A Riot Going On (Peter Doggett, Canongate, 2007)

 As part of this, he is vain enough to think he can bring new insights into Kirby's Fourth World comics and so, on the 50th anniversary of publication of each issue of Superman's Pal Jimmy Olsen, Forever People, New Gods and Mister Miracle, he will publish a contextual commentary.
+This is his 28th of a projected 48 Fourth World commentaries (only 20 to go!).
 Check out his earlier entries on this blog and tell him to stop talking so pretentiously in the third person for God's sake!